Police, Trump supporters clash at Capitol as Congress begins counting electoral votes

 In another video posted by the Huffington Post, Trump supporters attempted to knock over bicycle racks ringing the Capitol while police with clubs pushed them back.

-“F–ing traitors!” one protester yelled at the police.
+“F—-ing traitors!” one protester yelled at the police.

 The protesters were met with strong condemnation from members on both sides of the aisle.